cslarsen/mickey-scheme-historic/README.md

     mickey> `(here is a date: ,@date)
     (here is a date: 2012 5 17)

 Here is an example of lazy (or _delayed_) evaluation.
-Let's add some code to be executed in a list, but don't execute it yet:
+Let's create a list `queue` with some code we want to execute at a later time.

     (define queue
       (list (delay (display "One! "))